wgebis/terraform-provider-mailgun/docs/resources/domain.md

     the domain will accept email for sub-domains.
 * `dkim_key_size` - (Optional) The length of your domain’s generated DKIM key.
 Default value is `1024`.
 * `dkim_selector` - (Optional) The name of your DKIM selector if you want to specify it whereas MailGun will make it's own choice.
 * `force_dkim_authority` - (Optional) If set to true, the domain will be the DKIM authority for itself even if the root domain is registered on the same mailgun account.
-If set to false, the domain will have the same DKIM authority as the root domain registered on the same mailgun account
+If set to false, the domain will have the same DKIM authority as the root domain registered on the same mailgun account.
+The default is `false`.

 ## Attributes Reference